jhowie/fsm/README.md

 3) The 'san' tool was written pre-threads, on SunOS.
 It could easily benefit from parallelism, to make it far more easy to use.

+4) The compiler waarnings in graph.c can be easily fixed by creating a shim default function for comparing nodes and calculating lengths.

 Please feel free to submit bugs, but I might move slowly in addressing bug reports.